Consensys/security-workshop-for-devs/README.md

 [Mythril Classic](https://github.com/ConsenSys/mythril-classic) is a command-line tool for advanced users.
 It can do a *lot* of stuff, such as analyzing contracts on the blockchain, creating control flow graphs, searching the Ethereum state trie and auto-generating transaction sequences to trigger bugs (plus you can use it to cheat in CTFs).

 You can install the latest version from Pypi or Dockerhub (instructions in the [Mythril Classic Wiki](https://github.com/ConsenSys/mythril-classic/wiki/Installation-and-Setup).
-Make sure you have version 0.19.3 installed.

 **Installing from Pypi**